shuyih/BibleBot/README.md

 # BibleBot
-Via LUIS,  ask Bot in natural English for bible verses "Please give me John 3:16", "Please look up John 3:16", "I want John 3;16", etc
+Via LUIS,  ask BibleBot in natural English for a bible verse.

 Use Skype, add "BibleBot" as your contact and start talking to it!